Arxari/OpenShockClock/README.md

 ### How to use
 #### Linux
 - Make sure you have python installed, you can do this on Ubuntu/Debian/Mint by doing ```sudo apt install python3``` or on Fedora by doing ```sudo dnf install python3``` or Arch ```sudo pacman -Sy python python-pip```
-- After you've made sure you have python install
+- After you've made sure you have python installed
 - ‎
 - Go to the releases page
 - Download the source code .zip